 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-The lunar phase is a First Quarter Moon.
-Today we have 12 hours and 38 minutes of sun.
-The solar transit is at 1:31 pm and the length of time the moon will be visible will be 9 hours and 25 minutes.
+The lunar phase is a Waning Gibbous.
+Today we have 10 hours and 56 minutes of sun.
+The solar transit is at 12:19 pm and the length of time the moon will be visible will be 13 hours and 36 minutes.

-The tidal coefficient today is 33, a very low value, which means that there will not be a great difference between high tide and low tide.
-The currents will also be very small.
-At noon the tidal coefficient increases to 35 to end the day with a tidal coefficient of 38.
-The tide heights today are 0.3 m, 0.8 m, 0.1 m and 0.7 m.
+The tidal coefficient today is 65 (average).
+At noon the tidal coefficient drops to 59 to end the day with a tidal coefficient of 57.
+The tide heights today are 0.4 m, 0.8 m, 0.1 m and 0.8 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Melbourne which is of 1.0 m and a minimum height of 0.0 m.

 The solunar fishing calendar in Melbourne tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are: